tanjera/infirmary-integrated/Readme.md

 - Biot
 - Cheyne-Stokes
 - Regular

-Other main features included in Infirmary Integrated include:
-- Realistic waveforms draw according to multiple factors, accounting for:
-  - Atrial and/or ventricular contractions
-  - Aberrant/ectopic beats and resulting decreased pulsatility
-  - Intrathoracic pressure, depending on mechanical or spontaneous ventilation
-- Able to pause devices to better analyze waveforms or create screenshots
-- Able to mirror patient data across multiple computers
-  - A teacher can host a simulation via the internet, students can access the patient simulation remotely
-- Able to save simulations to files (.ii extension) that can distributed or saved
-  - Device information (e.g. cardiac monitor waveforms) are also saved in simulation files

 Infirmary Integrated also supports full localization (translation) for the following languages:
 - አማርኛ (Amharic)